drdataanalysis/drdataanalysis.github.io/_posts/2021-02-22-Starting-PyFun.md

   caption: "Photo credit: [**revac**](https://www.pexels.com/@revac-film-s-photography-10400)"
 ---
 ## 💡 The Idea
-> I wanted a way to document and encourage practicing of my experiments with Python and integrating it with Azure ML, Power BI which is a major project I am currently working on.
+> I want a way to document my experiments with Python and integrating it with Azure ML and Power BI.

 ## 📋 The Plan
 I am going to blog as regularly as possible covering the Python exploration and investigation that I am doing.